One design pattern for FastAPI web applications#

 Default to making a new release of the application after every noticable change, including bug fixes.
 Releases are cheap; follow the release early, release often principle.

 Each release should publish a Docker image to the GitHub Container Registry.
-(This is generally done via the GitHub Actions configuration provided by the FastAPI Safir App template.)
+(This is generally done via the GitHub Actions configuration provided by the FastAPI Safir App project template.)
 Also publishing the container to the Docker Hub registry is not necessary.

 Use Semantic Versioning versioning.
 I’m strict about this: every backwards-incompatible change bumps the major version and every new feature bumps the minor version.
 This means that my version numbers tend to increase faster than a lot of open source software.
 This is fine.

-Each release should is marked with a Git tag matching the version number (with no leading v).
 The FastAPI Safir App template uses setuptools_scm to generate the application version, which will take the version from the Git tag.

 Each release should also be a GitHub release made at the same time.
 The title of the release should also be the version number.